TinsonPereppadanPaul/Customer-Behavior-Data-Analysis/README.md

 # Customer Shopping Behavior Analysis

 ## Project Overview
-This project analyzes **customer shopping behavior** using transactional data from **3,900 purchases** across multiple product categories.
+This Project analyzes **customer shopping behavior** using transactional data from **3,900 purchases** across multiple product categories.
 The goal is to uncover insights into **spending patterns, customer segmentation, product preferences, and subscription behavior** to support **data-driven business decisions**.

 The project demonstrates an **end-to-end data analytics workflow** using **Python for data preparation and EDA**, **MySQL for structured analysis**, and **Power BI for interactive dashboards**.